Sidewalk smoking may soon be illegal in parts of NYC

 City Council member Peter Koo has introduced a bill that would prohibit smoking on all sidewalks controlled by the Department of Transportation and Department of Parks and Recreation.

-It would mean no smoking on sidewalks adjoining parks, squares and public places, pedestrian pathways through parks, and parking lots.
+It would mean no smoking while walking on sidewalks adjoining parks, squares and public places, pedestrian pathways through parks, and parking lots.
+It does not legislate people standing and smoking on sidewalks, only walking and smoking on sidewalks.

 "In a perfect world, every smoker would have the self-awareness to realize that smoking and walking down a crowded sidewalk subjects everyone behind you to breathing in the fumes," Koo said in a statement.
 "Unfortunately, we've all had the experience of getting stuck behind a smoker while walking down a crowded city sidewalk.
 If you want to smoke, stand off to the side."